Bukit Beruang

-Bukit Beruang is a town in Melaka Tengah District, Malacca, Malaysia named after its eponymous hill with a height of 116.3 m, a famous spot for hiking.
+Bukit Beruang is a suburb of Hang Tuah Jaya and Malacca City in the Malaysian State of Malacca named after its eponymous hill with a height of 116.3 m, a famous spot for hiking.
+It lies within the suburb of Bukit Baru, adjacent to Batu Berendam and Ayer Keroh.
 The most famous landmark in Bukit Beruang is the state branch of Multimedia University, a private university owned by Telekom Malaysia, a Malaysian telecommunication company.